Rahdeg/foodtribes/README.md

 Display available menu at the restaurant

-make user order their menu
+Allows user to make  order

 payment for Order using flutterwave payment gateway